Employees at companies with inclusion are 50% less likely to quit. Along with this, they are likely to be more productive and happier overall.

 What Is Diversity?

 A diverse workplace refers to an organization that employs people from different diversity dimensions in order to come together to achieve common goals.
 The most common dimensions in which bias or discrimination creates an exclusive workplace are are sex, gender, race, ethnicity, national origin, religion, age, ability, and socioeconomic status.
 Diverse workplaces reflect the community in which they are located, the community that is targeted for customers, and the community that the organization envisions to be an ideal state for executing the mission of the organization and exuding the organization’s values.
-Organizations must define what diversity means to them, and if there’s no systems in place for D & I,
+Organizations must define what diversity means to them, and if there’s no systems in place for D & I, they should take the first steps, in forming a plan to create inclusive systems.

 What Is Inclusion?
 The Introduction of "E"